 Colonel (ret) Brian Hastings is the current Director of the Alabama Emergency Management Agency.
-Brian’s passion for service, science and flight led him to enter the United States Air Force Academy in 1986.
-He graduated with an Applied Physics degree in Astrodynamics and served as an A-10 pilot in the United States Air Force from 1990 until he retired as the Commandant of the Air Command and Staff College on 1 September 2017.
+Brian’s passion for public service, science and flight led him to enter the United States Air Force Academy in 1986.
+He graduated with an Applied Physics degree in Astrodynamics and served as an A-10 pilot in the United States Air Force from 1990 until he retired as the Commandant of the prestigious Air Command and Staff College on 1 September 2017.
 Prior to his retirement, Brian also served as the Wing Commander of the 47th Flying Training Wing at Laughlin AFB, and the Deputy Director of Operations of the Combat Air Forces of Air Combat Command.
 During his military career, Brian also earned a MS degree in Aeronautical Sciences from Embry Riddle and a MA Degree in Resourcing National Security Strategy from the Industrial College of the Armed Forces (Eisenhower School).
 Additionally, for his military service he earned two Legion of Merit Medals, the Bronze Star for his service in Afghanistan, and three Meritorious Service Medals.
 Brian was a command pilot with more than 2,600 hours in attack and training aircraft and was an Instructor Pilot in the A-10, AT-38B and the T-38C.

 Regardless of Brian’s noteworthy career and service, he will quickly tell you his greatest accomplishments are at home with his beautiful wife Eileen and three sons—Sean, Jake and Luke.